leowu06/Quant_Finance_Project/BacktestStrategies/README.md

 Opens a position when two conditions are met:

 1.  **Momentum:** Daily RSI is lagging behind weekly RSI which is already signalling strong enough (greater than a defined ‘level’).
 2.  **Trend:** Price > MA10 > MA20 > MA50 > MA100.
-This is the classic “uptrend alignment,” requiring all moving averages to be stacked upward.
+This is the “uptrend alignment,” requiring all moving averages to be stacked upward.
 The trend is verified.

 **Exit Condition:** Exit if price loses short-term support (a 2% drop below the 10-day MA).